9Bank-Git/ReactJs-Task-App/README.md

-# 🚀 Task List App with Vite + React.js
+# 📝 Task List App

-This application was designed to practice skills in using React for creating functional applications in the user interface and styling.

 This is a simple Task List application built using Vite + React.js, designed to help you efficiently manage your daily tasks.
 It comes with essential functionalities including adding, editing, deleting, moving tasks up or down, filtering, and local data storage.

+This application was designed to practice skills in using React for creating functional applications in the user interface and styling.

-## ✨ Description
+## 💡 Documentation

 * **Add Task:** Quickly add new task to your list.
 * **Toggle Complete:** Mark tasks as completed or incomplete.